ayonli/fron/README.md

 - `Reference` References to one of the nodes of the object, regardless of circulation.

-While in NodeJS, these types are also pre-registered for support.
+While in NodeJS, these types are also pre-registered to support.

 - `Buffer`
 - `AssertionError`